Adversarial Concept Distillation for One-Step Diffusion Personalization: Methodology

 where $D_k$ denotes the $k$-th discriminator (based on DINOv1~\citep{caron2021dino}, DINOv2~\citep{oquab2023dinov2} and CLIP~\citep{radford2021clip}), and $x_0^{st}$ is the student output image.
 Denoting $x_0^r$ as the real image, the discriminator loss is defined as:

-In summary, the integration of a shared text encoder (\ourste), alignment losses and adversarial loss collectively enhances the adaptability and generalization capacity of the student model within the first distillation stage of our \ourmethod framework.
-It is worth \textit{noting that} these loss formulations are specifically designed for the one-step student model, whose fast image generation allows efficient access to final outputs.
+In summary, integrating a shared text encoder (\ourste), alignment losses and adversarial loss collectively enhances the adaptability and generalization capacity of the student model within the first distillation stage of our \ourmethod framework. \textit{Notably}, these loss formulations are specifically designed for the one-step student model, whose fast image generation allows efficient access to final outputs.
 In contrast, applying such losses to the multi-step teacher is \textit{impractical} due to the computational cost of obtaining real image outputs across \textit{iterative} denoising steps.
+A detailed algorithmic pipeline is given in Sec.~\ref{appendix:algorithm} of the \textit{Appendix}.